iced-rs/iced_aw/README.md

 # Iced - Additional Widgets

-**Disclaimer: This crate is part of a study project of mine.
-Please wait for your contributions until March 2021.
-Thank you very much!**

 This crate contains additional widgets for the GUI library [Iced](https://github.com/hecrj/iced).

 Every widget is hidden by a feature gate.
 This allows you to cherry pick the widgets you actually need.